Apollo Gauntlet

 Apollo Gauntlet is an American adult animated television series created and written by Canadian animator Myles Langlois, which is an adaptation of his independent web series of the same name, released in 2012 on Rug Burn, a YouTube network born from a partnership between Titmouse, Inc. and 6 Point Harness.
 It follows the eponymous superhero as he fights evil in a futuristic medieval society.

-Produced for Adult Swim by the companies 6 Point Harness, Mosaic and Williams Street, its pilot episode was aired on December 4, 2016, while the series aired from July 9 to August 13, 2017.
+Produced for Adult Swim by the companies 6 Point Harness (its first television series as a production label for Mondo Media), Mosaic and Williams Street, its pilot episode was aired on December 4, 2016, while the series aired from July 9 to August 13, 2017.
 The series was not picked up for a second season.

 Plot

 Apollo Gauntlet is the pseudonym of Paul Cassidy, a police officer from Winnipeg, Manitoba who gets sent to a futuristic medieval society by Dr. Benign.
 His namesake derives from the pair of sentient talking gauntlets he wears along with his magical suit.
-In this society, Apollo Gauntlet fights evil while trying to capture Dr. Benign.
+In this society, Apollo Gauntlet fights evil while trying to capture Dr. Benign and undo the Oracles of Doom.

+He also must contend with the evil machinations of Corporal Vile who wants to steal his magic gauntlets due to a prophecy that foretells that the warrior who wears them into battle will achieve omnipotence.